ffloyd/flows/docs/railway/basic_usage.md

 Flows::Railway (build each time):    21645.2 i/s - 2.92x  slower
 ```

-As benchmark shows your infrastructure code overhead from Flows will be almost three times lower when you build your railways at 'compile' time.
+As the benchmark shows your infrastructure code overhead from Flows will be almost three times lower when you build your railways at 'compile' time.
 I mean something like that:

 ```ruby
 class MyClass